 Why harvest colostrum?

-Given the powerful immune protection it provides, colostrum supplies can also be given to further boost and support baby if they are unwell or if breastfeeding is impacted in later stages.
+Having a surplus of colostrum during these days can provide a welcome comfort for when you need some extra support, especially if breastfeeding is challenging, or you / baby are experiencing pain or health concerns.
+It can also be given to further boost and support baby if they are unwell or if breastfeeding is impacted in later stages.

 When to collect colostrum?